'Hello' from Chad Elliott, Head of Middle School.

 |Opportunity to develop friendships with peers from diverse backgrounds.||Teachers collaborate to enact learning initiatives and review teaching practice for optimum learning.|

 What is different about Middle school at Peace?

-- Agile learning environments, predominantly in Year 7, with some classrooms incorporating booth seating, stand-up tables, whiteboard table tops and interactive resources
+- Flexible learning environments, predominantly in Year 7, with some classrooms incorporating booth seating, stand-up tables, whiteboard table tops and interactive resources

 Peace Lutheran College’s education model is a progressive approach to learning; adopting modern-day education transformations.

 This environment represents an energetic, flexible and stimulating learning space, assisting teachers to promote collaboration and enquiry, engaging students to ask questions, think critically and problem solve.

 Peace Lutheran College’s ‘innovative education’ position has seen the school embrace this progressive approach to its teaching practices.
 The reshaping of facilities and introduction of contemporary learning spaces has been a successful addition to the Year 7 classrooms.